 And if the amount the insolvent company owes is significant and creditors can’t absorb the losses, they too could be pushed into financial distress and, in some cases, insolvency.

-In industries built upon complex networks of suppliers, it’s not surprising that the fall of a single large company can start a chain reaction of business failure.
+In industries built upon complex networks of suppliers, it’s not surprising that the fall of a single large company can start a chain reaction or, long tail business failure.

 In this article, we’ll take a look at an example of one of these chain reactions and how Red Flag Alert helps businesses stay alert to the financial health of their clients.